Water Mitigation vs. Water Restoration: What’s the Difference?

 Water damage mitigation services aren't designed to repair or replace damaged property, but to ensure the disaster doesn't lead to further consequences.
 While the water mitigation process may prevent further damage, the service is often only a temporary solution.

-WHAT IS WATER DAMAGE RESTORATION?
+WHAT IS RESTORATION?

 • Replacing damaged walls and flooring.